The mestiza muse

 To get rid of surface knots, start by using your fingers to gently loosen them up.
 Once the surface knots are gone, you can move on to deep knots.

-Deep knots
+Deep Knots

 Deep knots are the kind of knots that are tighter and harder to get out.